 Augustine most fully articulated the doctrine of original sin embraced by the Western churches in "On Merit and the Forgiveness of Sins."
 There, Augustine writes sin is transmitted by the act of human procreation (see especially chapter 23).

-While this background isn't stated in the Article itself, it lies behind it and every similar affirmation along these lines since at least the fifth century.
+While this background isn't stated in Article II itself, it lies behind it and every similar affirmation along these lines since at least the fifth century.
 Because Jesus did not have a human father, and was born of a virgin, original sin was not transmitted to him.
 This is why the Virgin Birth is regarded as essential in Christian doctrine, and not merely as a miracle pointing to divine intervention in some way.

 "We believe God was in Christ reconciling the world to himself.
 The offering Christ freely made on the cross is the perfect and sufficient sacrifice for the sins of the whole world, redeeming man from all sin, so that no other satisfaction is required."
 (Emphasis added).